 What is a Site Audit?

 A site audit is essentially an evaluation of your website’s functionality in multiple areas.
 A site audit reveals incredible insights that you can use to make changes to your site that will improve search visibility and please the end user (and in turn, search engine crawlers).

-Site audits use web crawlers to inspect different aspects of SEO on your website.
+Site audits use a web or site crawler (you may hear it referred to as an SEO spider) to inspect different aspects of SEO on your website.

 You’re able to evaluate:

 However, different tools have different capabilities of what they can crawl, and how often.

 Our site audit checklist guides you through every step of a top-down site audit.
 Download today to check up on your site health.

 Recommended Reading: The Best SEO Audit Checklist to Boost Search Visibility and Rankings

 As we mention in our Search Experience Optimization framework, you must ensure your site is optimized for usability before other SEO efforts are implemented – but it can be difficult to do this.